• journal prompts for self growth

 Of course the journey is the most important part.

 But this wasn’t the first time I’d made a connection between running and bigger, more universal life lessons.
-There have been many times when I’ve been out on a run, and I’d take a lesson that I was currently in the midst of learning and connect it to running, and then suddenly, it would make sense.
+There have been many times when I’ve been out on a run, and I’d take a lesson that I was currently in the middle of learning and connect it to running, and then suddenly, it would make sense.
 Running has allowed me to see things from a different perspective.

 When I use running as a metaphor for life, I suddenly can see everything more clearly.